 These months are spent working with family physicians, orthopedists, and physical therapists in a variety of settings.
 Residents have the opportunity to participate as "team physicians."
 There is a series of Sports Medicine workshops taught by Family Medicine Faculty; residents may attend these anytime besides during their required month rotation.
 These rotations emphasize outpatient management and treatment of orthopedic problems, with additional training in casting techniques.
 Time is spent with private orthopedists in a preceptor experience.

 This month exposes second year residents to local health care disparities and community resources to reduce health disparities with an additional focus on Occupational Medicine.
-This structured experience includes work with preceptors, community health providers, home visits and readings.
-Through the course of the month, residents help lead blood pressure screenings and community health fairs, volunteer at an indigent adult clinic, perform house calls and work with local school nurses and school based health centers.
+This structured experience includes work with preceptors, community health providers and readings.
+Through the course of the month, residents help lead blood pressure screenings and community health fairs, volunteer at a free adult clinic and work with local school nurses.

-This month is dedicated to experiencing caring for elderly patients in multiple settings, including skilled nursing facility rounds, hospice, palliative care, and a geriatrician preceptor.
+This month is dedicated to experiencing caring for elderly patients in multiple settings, including skilled nursing facility rounds, hospice, palliative care, home visits, and a geriatrician preceptor.

 This is rotation emphasizes outpatient gynecology.
 The resident will spend time with private gynecologists as well as seeing patients in their offices.
 The resident will also see patients with family medicine faculty in colposcopy clinic at the family medicine clinic weekly.

 Dermatology is a preceptor-based experience with a dermatologist.
 Residents will focus on diagnosis management of common dermatological conditions, and office based dermatology procedures.
 Residents also learn dermatological procedure skills in the family medicine procedure clinic

 These two month-long rotations in the third year expose the resident to the depth and breadth of subspecialty care required of family physicians as well as facilitates the resident’s understanding of team-based patient care and communication with consultants.